 In his own lab, Dr. Krishnakumar aims to delineate the molecular mechanisms of synchronicity and use-dependent plasticity of neurotransmitter release and how it is altered in paroxysmal movement disorders.
 The balance between different modes of neurotransmitter release and short-term plasticity plays an important role in coordinating activity within neuronal networks and provides a basis for synaptic computation.
 Any alterations that affect the timing or probability of release result in a wide range of neurological disorders.
 To this end, he employs multidisciplinary biochemical, biophysical, and structural methods, with a specific focus on systematic biochemical reconstitution strategies.

 As part of the Yale-UCL collaborative, Dr. Krishnakumar also has a visiting appointment (Honorary Associate Professor) at the Department of Clinical and Experimental Epilepsy, UCL Queen Square Institute of Neurology, London.
-At UCL, he is pursuing a collaborative research program aimed at understanding the pathophysiology of paroxysmal movement disorders in molecular terms.
+At UCL, he is pursuing a collaborative research program aimed at understanding the pathophysiology of SNARE-associated neurodevelopmental and movement disorders in molecular terms.

 Education & Training